 4. Are you drinking enough…water?

 If you think about your blood being nearly 80% water, you can image what happens when your dehydrated.
 Your blood becomes thick and can’t move about your body as well meaning your not going to be getting oxygen to your muscles as effectively as you need.
 Remember that if you’re doing a lot of exercise, especially during the summer months, you will need to also replace your electrolytes which are essential for nerve and muscle function.
 Also, caffeine and alcohol place a stress on the body and cause dehydration, so make sure you’re balancing out cups of the hard stuff with some refreshing, hydrating H2O.
-For any advice on how to support your training programme, book in with our nutritional health coach for a free 20-minute chat to see how we can help.

 5. Low magnesium levels